yanalunaterra/nanoid-c/README.md

 - **Small.** 241 bytes.
 Header-only.
 No dependencies other than libc.
 - **Safe.** Uses [`getentropy(3)`][], a modern, reliable, secure randomness source.
-- **Short IDs.** Nano IDs are 15 characters shorter than UUIDs while packing slightly more entropy.
+- **Short IDs.** By default, a Nano ID is 15 characters shorter than a UUIDv4 while packing 4 bits more entropy.
 - **Portable.** POSIX-compliant.
 Available in [nearly 30 programming languages][ports].

 ```c